 For every Apprenuer, building a great mobile application takes center stage.
-Since the app development process has been repeatedly talked about, a considerable amount of time and effort is spent on discovery, design, and development.
+Since the startup app development process has been repeatedly talked about, a considerable amount of time and effort is spent on discovery, design, and development.

 Sure, providing value to the end-users is the prime goal behind any app but pricing a digital product is an equally important aspect, one that should not be overlooked.
 It should be carefully determined to build a profitable and scalable mobile app business.

-Product pricing strategy plays an instrumental role in getting your app the initial traction and visibility in the app store.
+Product pricing strategy in marketing plays an instrumental role in getting your app the initial traction and visibility in the app store.
 How you determine the price of your product decides the success of your app in terms of the number of downloads and user retention in the long run.

 But it is like walking on a tightrope- apps that are offered for free or at a relatively lower price gather greater market share and can penetrate in the market seamlessly while apps that are offered for a higher price have the potential to garner a good ROI.